Erwin Stresemann: Personal life

 Stresemann died after suffering from poor health since his 80th birthday.
 In February 1972 he had a cataract removal for his eyes and was delighted with his new found vision.
 He however suffered that autumn with a heart-trouble and he had wished to be buried alongside his mentor Ernst Hartert.
 He was cremated and according to his wishes the ashes were interred into the grave of Ernst Hartert in the Waldfriedhof (forest cemetery) at Dahlem.

 Legacy

 Stresemann is commemorated in the scientific names of numerous species of animals including a species of gecko, Cyrtodactylus stresemanni, at least two butterflies (Walter Rothschild named some butterflies from the Mollucca expedition after Stresemann.
 One of them, Papilio stresemanni, was mistaken by the German press who thought it linked Gustav Stresemann, then foreign minister, with the Jewish banking magnate), a grasshopper Oxya stresemanni and several birds (Hylexetastes stresemanni described by Emilie Snethlage in 1925 and Zaratornis stresemanni are full species but a much larger number of birds honour him in their subspecific name), a bat Rousettus stresemanni, and a mollusc Isidora stresemanni.
 Some of these species were described from Stresemann's Molluccas expedition.

+Nazi affiliation

+Stresemann's association with and affinity for Nazi ideology is ambiguous.
+There is no evidence that he was a member of the NSDAP; however, when Stresemann visited the bird collection at the Academy of Natural Sciences of Philadelphia in January 1936, he was questioned by a newspaper reporter about Hitler’s imperialist agenda and its vision of Aryan supremacy.
+Stresemann reportedly stated that “There is a pure Aryan race politically—if not anthropologically ...
+The Hitler Government preaches the idea of the emergence of a race of tall, fair, blue-eyed men and women which we shall believe to be superior, racially, economically and artistically ...
+I do not believe Germany can be great if the German strain is mixed with the blood of alien races.”

+Stresemann also stated, in response to a question about the anti-Jewish Nuremberg Laws in Germany that, "the Government is trying to work out a plan—a solution.
+I believe in time it will be found”, presumably referring to the Final Solution.
+Stresemann however supported British prisoners of war including John Buxton, Peter Conder, and George Waterston in Nazi Germany who were interested in birds, providing them books and supporting their bird studies.